 Deoria Tal or Deoria Lake is situated at an elevation and 2438 meters and trekking to Deoria Tal is considered as moderate level.
 The lake is situated approximately 54 Km from Rudraprayag and motorable road is available till Sari Village.
 It took us about 2hours from our hotel to reach Sari village.
 Roads are quite in bad condition because of landslides and one is bound to get into traffic while passing horrifying turns.
 Make sure the driver hired is experienced as our was not and he was feeling sleepy which kept us awake all night.
-Actual trek to Deorial Tal begins from Sari Village and the trek length is nearly 2.5 Km.
+Actual trek to Deoria Tal begins from Sari Village and the trek length is nearly 2.5 Km.
 Sari is a beautiful village which serves as the starting point of Deoria Tal Trek.
-Path leading to Deorial Tal is well paved and food and other eatable products are available in Sari Village.
+Path leading to Deoria Tal is well paved and food and other eatable products are available in Sari Village.
 It took us 2 hours to reach to Deoria Tal.
-Once you reach the Deorial Tal you’ll realize its beauty and feel the worth of walking through steep trek and in rainy climate.
+Once you reach the Deoria Tal you’ll realize its beauty and feel the worth of walking through steep trek and in rainy climate.
 The Maggie breaks in between boosted our energy and taste and added colors to our trekking.
-Deorial tal is surrounded with scenic mountains and breathe taking greenery.
+Deoria tal is surrounded with scenic mountains and breathe taking greenery.
 We were welcomed by rain as soon as we reached the point which was like icing on the cake.
 It is advised to spend night at Deoria Tal as the morning view of lake is mesmerizing and one can see the shadow of mighty Chaukhamba Peak in the lake.
 Beside lake there were many tents of trekking group but we avoided to rent one.
 Since we were already tired with continuous night journey and all my friends were in dire need of comfortable sleep we decided to go back to our hotel.
-Also, next day we have to start our trekking to Tunganath and Chandrashila Peak and it was another reason why we avoided to spend night at Deorial Tal.
+Also, next day we have to start our trekking to Tunganath and Chandrashila Peak and it was another reason why we avoided to spend night at Deoria Tal.
 But if you have sufficient days in hand I will recommend spending night at camp beside Deoria Tal.
 After an hour photography break and viewing of beautiful Himalayan Lake we returned to Sari Village and drove back to our Hotel in Rudraprayag.

 Tunganath Temple and Chandrashila Peak Trek (Day 2)